-Made in Chattanooga, Tennessee, FITS socks are built by third and fourth generation textile manufacturers.
+Based in Chattanooga, Tennessee, FITS produces socks crafted by third and fourth generation textile manufacturers.
 The brand’s staff-favorite socks are great for hiking, running, skiing and tactical pursuits.

 Western Mountaineering, a San Jose, California-based brand that specializes in top-notch sleeping bags, has been around for more than 30 years.
 No matter what temperature you’re sleeping in, the bags will keep you warm from -40 degrees Fahrenheit to 45 degrees Fahrenheit.

 Gear Patrol recommends: Western Mountaineering Everlite Sleeping Bag 45F Down, $315

 Duckworth[image id='220e38a3-8019-4330-a4fc-f5684f577061' mediaId='01773fbb-9d62-4746-8e44-e7d10a5e9d26' align='center' size='medium' share='false' caption='' expand='' crop='original'][/image]